placey19/jumpaids/README.md

 # Jump Aids
 Jump helper plugin for Counter-Strike 1.6.
-Built for [AMX Modx X](www.amxmodx.org) using the Pawn programming language.
+Built for [AMX Mod X](https://www.amxmodx.org) using the Pawn programming language.

 Provides visual indicators to aid in Kreedz jumping maps.